HumanSignal/label-studio/docs/source/guide/decommission_minio.md

     MINIO_MIGRATION: true
 ```

-2. Redeploy a release by following steps from [Upgrade Label Studio Enterprise](install_enterprise_k8s.html#Upgrade-Label-Studio-using-Helm)
+2. Redeploy a release by following the steps from [Upgrade Label Studio Enterprise](install_enterprise_k8s.html#Upgrade-Label-Studio-using-Helm).

-## Step 3: Run migration script
+## Run migration script

 1. Run shell in `lse-app` pod:
 ```shell
 kubectl exec -ti deploy/<YOUR_RELEASE_NAME>-lse-app -c lse-app -- bash
 ```

-2. Copy data from minio to a persistent storage:
+2. Copy data from Minio to a persistent storage:
 ```shell
 JSON_LOG=0 python3 $LSE_DIR/label_studio_enterprise/manage.py minio-migrate
 ```

-## Step 4: Ensure a successful data migration:
+## Ensure a successful data migration

-> This is the most important step, because minio service will be deleted in the next step.
+> Warning: Minio service will be deleted in the next step.

-- Try to run `Export` in some project
+- Try to run `Export` in your project.
-- Ensure that this data appeared in your bucket/volume by project_id/export
+- Ensure that this data appears in your `bucket/volume` by `project_id/export`.

-> If something goes wrong, please request help from the Heartex Team
+> Note: For more information or support, contact the [Heartex team](hi@heartex.com).

-## Step 5: Completely remove minio service:
+## Completely remove Minio service

-1. Add the following map into your `lse-values.yaml` file:
+1. Add the following map to your `lse-values.yaml` file:
 ```yaml
 minio:
   enabled: false